-Just out today is a great article on Livestrong for which I was the expert: 12 Easy Anytime Moves to Strengthen the Feet and Ankles.
+I was the expert for this Livestrong article: 12 Easy Anytime Moves to Strengthen the Feet and Ankles.
 I'm especially proud of the pillow walking.
-I was asked to modify my rock walking recommendation so that people could do the entire program at home.
+I was asked to modify my "texture/rock" walking recommendation so that people could do the entire program at home.
 THE PILLOW WALKING IS COOL, RIGHT?
-TELL ME THAT IT'S NOT LAME!
+TELL ME IT'S NOT LAME!

-The article is very user-friendly and full of stuff to do but I'd like to make a few adjustments (to stuff that is out of my hands in the post-writing editorial process, as all I get to do is create the moves).
+The article is very user-friendly and full of stuff to try but per usual I'd like to make a few adjustments to how it was written up and photographed, i.e. the stuff that is out of my hands in the post-writing editorial process, as all I get to do is create the moves).

 It's ok if the front knee bends a little with the back knee (see the soleus stretch in the article) but to a lesser degree than what is pictured.

 The “Wheelies” are not an exercise created by me; I forwarded the writer a the link to Yoga Tune Up®'s Jill Miller’s video demo.
 I'd like to give Jill a shout out here!
 You should do some Wheelies right now, in your living room.